-Return air must not be drawn from a room where this furnace, or any other gas fueled appliance (Le., water heater), or carbon monoxide producing device (Le., wood fireplace) is installed.
+Return air must not be drawn from a room where this furnace, or any other gas fueled appliance (i.e., water heater), or carbon monoxide producing device (i.e., wood fireplace) is installed.
 When return air is drawn from a room, a negative pressure is created in the room.
 If a gas appliance is operating in a room with negative pressure, the flue products can be pulled back down the vent pipe and into the room.
 This reverse flow of the flue gas may result in incomplete combustion and the formation of carbon monoxide gas.
 This toxic gas might then be distributed throughout the house by the furnace duct system.

+Return air can be brought in through the bottom or either side of the furnace.
+If a furnace with bottom return air is installed on a platform, make an airtight seal between the bottom of the furnace and the platform to ensure that the unit operates properly and safely.
 Use fiberglass sealing strips, caulking, or equivalent sealing method between the plenum and the furnace cabinet to ensure a tight seal.
 If a filter is installed, size the return air duct to fit the filter frame.

-Pipe & Fittings Specifications
+Pipe and Fittings Specifications

 All pipe, fittings, primer and solvent cement must conform with American National Standard Institute and the American Society for Testing and Materials (ANSI/ASTM) standards.
 The solvent shall be free flowing and contain no lumps, undissolved particles or any foreign matter that adversely affects the joint strength or chemical resistance of the cement.
 The cement shall show no gelation, stratification, or separation that cannot be removed by stirring.
-Refer to Table 4 for approved piping and fitting materials.
+Refer to Table 2 for approved piping and fitting materials.